jfoclpf/delp/readme.md

 ## How to use the local web page

-Install the package and run the http server
+Install the package and run the http server with

 ```
 npm i delp.pt